reimagined/resolve/packages/create-resolve-app/README.md

 ## **Getting Started**
 ### Create an App
-Create a reSolve boilerplate application in one of the following ways.
+Create a new reSolve application in one of the following ways.

 Use yarn:
 ```bash